 So that solves the issue of access to a nearby car, but what about the car seats?
 In Emily’s case when she is just using the car for local journeys she equips her children with Trunki Boostapaks, which they carry on their backs like a rucksack.
 As she points out to me, they don’t have any side protection so they aren’t ideal for journeys where one is travelling at higher speed, but for around town they are perfect.

-It’s important to note though that, just because you aren’t driving your own car, you can ignore the law regarding car seats. that being if your child is less than 12 years old or 135cm tall, they must in a car seat.
-Thankfully there are a good number of portable booster seats available on the market to serve the needs of children from ages 5 – 12 such as those from mifold but there are less products available for younger children.
+It’s important to note though that, just because you aren’t driving your own car, you can't ignore the law regarding car seats, that being if your child is less than 12 years old or 135cm tall, they must in a car seat.
+Thankfully there are a good number of portable booster seats available on the market to serve the needs of children from ages 5 – 12 but there are less products available for younger children.
 Maxi-Cosi recently launched their portable child seat, the Nomad, which covers children from 9 months – 4 years (9kg – 18kg).
 It’s a Group 1 seat and is secured by the seat belt in the car (not ISOFIX) and is forward facing only.

 In conclusion, car sharing is definitely an option for parents but as is often the case, all elements need to be considered.
 If your child can make the walk and you are able to carry their car seat then it’s very feasible, but if you are a lone parent with two children who can’t walk too far or who can't carry their own car seats then it’s unlikely to work.